National Institutes of Health (NIH)

-Effective January 25, 2022, NIH is fully implementing the new expanded NIH requirements for Biographical Sketch and Other Support described in the previous Guide Memo NOT-OD-21-073 which announced updated application forms and instructions that require the full disclosure of all resources (both domestic and foreign), that directly support the individual’s research endeavors.
+Effective January 25, 2022, NIH fully implemented the new expanded NIH requirements for Biographical Sketch and Other Support described in the previous Guide Memo NOT-OD-21-073 which announced updated application forms and instructions that require the full disclosure of all resources (both domestic and foreign), that directly support the individual’s research endeavors.